Bug #698

 Marc

-Updated by Italo Vignoli over 9 years ago
+Updated by Italo Vignoli about 10 years ago

 I am in a total disagreement with the decision of not using the marketing list, and I find that this is just a loss of time and a increase of confusion for the marketing project (which has never been able to attract a large number of people, but switching to Redmine will become completely closed and unable to attract people).
 Redmine is a project management tool, and cannot be used as a discussion tool open to non technical users, as marketing people are.
 In addition, I definitely want to keep the marketing list open, because it is a traditional tool of open source projects and as such it has to be there (independently from the fact that there is background noise).